Translate

 Let's look around this now-pretty attic, reviewed in other blog post about its new access hatch cover and R30 insulation of a skylight.

 Finished attic, access beyond the skylight, two shelves nestled in trusses.
 Storage space was needed and affordable. no one may command that attics be left dark and dangerous, with precariously-hung, energy-losing tangles of flex ducts and pretend-only hatch and skylight insulation.
 Extensive flooring was essential to placing the R60 floor insulation, now protected for sixty years or more.
-I thing flex ducts sheltered from attic heat and pull-down in passage should survive far beyond warranted life of not more than 25 years.
+I think flex ducts sheltered from attic heat and yanking in passage should survive far beyond warranted life of not more than 25 years.
 The creation of useful space was a very good investment and is perhaps affordable for anyone.

 An Opportunity Not Yet Resolved, Customer Coleman: